Pre-Workout-Nutrition

 This is about the economics of training and the allocation of finite resources.

-If you show up for your training session fired up and ready to go and you make it a habit of showing up fired up and ready to go, you can expect great results from your training over time.
+If you make it a habit of showing up fueled and mentally engaged regularly, you can expect great results from your training over time.

 Conversely, if you habitually show up for your training tired and malnourished, then you will get poor results from your training over time.